 9. Golden Chow Retriever

 But beneath the calmness, plenty of a Golden Retriever’s loyalty and charm will shine through.
-And early socialization will go a long way to opening up their demeanor.
+And yes, early socialization will go a long way to opening up their demeanor.
+For reserved dog breeds in general, a lot of socializing can make them more outgoing.

-For looks, they can take after either parent, but odds are they’ll sport the signature thick, golden coat perfect for cooler climates.
+As for looks, they can take after either parent, but odds are they’ll sport the signature thick, golden coat perfect for cooler climates.
+Facial features, such as the Chow’s smushed face, will not always be seen in the Golden Chow.

 10. Golden Border Retriever

-This hybrid is a result of mix between a herding dog known for its wicked sharp smarts and a hunting dog revered for its charm and loyalty.
-As expected, put together the result is top-notch dog.
+This hybrid is a result of combining a herding dog known for its wicked sharp smarts and a hunting dog revered for its charm and loyalty.
+As expected, when the Border Collie and Golden Retriever are crossed together, the result is top-notch dog.

-A Golden Border Retriever is a perfect match for those with active lifestyles.
-Being both athletic and intelligent means they’ll need plenty of attention and exercise, both in the form of games and play.
+The Golden Border Retriever is a perfect match for those with active lifestyles.
+Being athletic and highly intelligent means they’ll need plenty of attention and exercise, both in the form of games and play.
+They will need lots of stimulation to be happy.

-They don’t do well when left on their own for too long though.
-As seen in Golden Retrievers, the social personalities ensure they thrive in homes where they’ll always have a human friend around.
+In addition, Golden Borders don’t do well when left on their own for too long though.
+As seen in Golden Retrievers, the social outgoing personalities ensure they thrive in homes where they’ll have a human friend around most of the time.

 RECOMMENDED: 27 Beautiful Border Collie Mixes

-Although Weimaraners can have stubborn streaks, when mixed with a Golden Retriever their independent nature is still there, but toned down.
+Although Weimaraners will have stubborn and independent streaks, when crossbred with a Golden, the independent nature is still there, but toned down.
+It’s also possible they’ll be less aloof of strangers, and more likely to make friends with all.

-The resulting Goldmaraner is a high-energy dog that will need plenty of outlets through play and exercise.
+The resulting Goldmaraner is a high-energy dog that will need plenty of outlets to expend the energy.
+It can be through play, exercise, dog toys, training or a combination of them all.
 Big yards and trips to dog parks are going to be crucial.

-Even though both parent breeds tend to have lighter coats, when combined we’ve seen some Goldmaraner’s that even sport a black and bronze coat, lending them a memorable appearance.
+Even though both parent breeds tend to have lighter coats, when combined, the result can sometimes be a bit unpredictable.
+We’ve seen some Goldmaraners that even sport a black and bronze coat, lending them a memorable appearance.

 12. Goldenapso Retriever

-Now here’s a unique hybrid.
-A Goldenapso Retriever will have all the friendliness of a Golden Retriever, but with a unique zest of a Lhasa Apso’s spry and alert tendencies.
+Now here’s a unique hybrid that’s rarely talked about.
+A Goldenapso Retriever will have all the amiability of the Golden Retriever, but with a unique zest of a Lhasa Apso’s spry and alert tendencies.
+Despite the Golden genes, this hybrid may actually be a good watch dog.

-After all, Lhasa Apsos were originally temple sentinels, alerting monks to intruders.
-While this might lead to a louder mouth, the Golden Retriever side will chill them out a bit.
+After all, the Lhasa Apsos were originally temple sentinels, alerting monks to intruders.
+And although this may lead to a noisier mouth (more barking), the Golden Retriever side will chill them out a bit.
+Just don’t be surprised if they’re yapping away.

 13. Basset Retriever

-For a Basset Retriever, some traits that are sure to appear will be friendliness, sweetness, and an all-around gentle demeanor.
-That should come as no surprise, since these are found in both parent breeds.
+For a Basset Retriever, some traits that are sure to appear will be friendliness, sweetness, and of course, the all-around gentle demeanor.
+That should come as no surprise, since these favorable traits are found in both parent breeds.

-Where the Basset Retriever can shine though is in the tenacity it can inherit from the Basset Hound parent.
-This can manifest as stubbornness or simply determination, but neither case is a drawback when properly trained.
+The Basset Retriever may have the tenacity it inherits from the Basset Hound parent.
+This can manifest as stubbornness or simply determination, but neither case is a drawback when trained.
+The incredible nose is likely to be inherited, which can be distracting.

-Coat length and texture can vary quite a bit, so be sure to match your grooming tools and frequency to their needs!
+There will be plenty of variation in looks, as both parents are worlds apart.
+The Basset Retriever will likely take the short legs from the Basset Hound though.
+Coat length and texture can vary quite a bit, so be sure to match your grooming frequency to their needs!

 14. Great Golden Dane

-Some might be surprised that Great Golden Danes aren’t always gold.
-We’ve seen them in shades of brown and even fur bordering on black.
-It depends a lot on the parents.
+Some might be surprised that Great Golden Danes aren’t always gold, though most of them will be.
+We have seen them in shades of brown and even fur bordering on black.
+It really depends a lot on the genes from the parent dogs.

-Despite their size, Great Golden Danes hang on to the gentle temperament of both parent breeds.
+Despite their size, Great Golden Danes hang on to the gentle temperament seen in both parent breeds.
 They are both tolerant and careful around children, making an effort that their large frames don’t hurt smaller beings.

 Still, it’s a good idea to keep an eye on if they are playing with smaller children or pets to keep the energy levels in check.
-Thoughtful though they be, there is always room for an accidental bump or two.
+As thoughtful as they may be, there is always room for an accidental bump or two.
+Still, they are best for older kids.

 15. Australian Retriever

-Due to the wild nature of an Australian Shepherd’s coat, this Golden Retriever mix can turn out all shades of white, brown, and even black.
+Due to the large selection of an Australian Shepherd’s coat, this Golden Retriever mix can turn out all shades of white, brown, and even black.
+Some may even inherit the merle coat.
+Even the exotic blue eyes of the Aussie can show up in these hybrids.

-Australian Retrievers are a bit more adaptable than some other breeds on this list.
+Australian Retrievers are a bit more adaptable than many of the other breeds on this list.
 Even though their coats can be on the thick side, they do well in myriad climates and will be happy come rain or shine.
+They just love to work and play.

 A Goldenshire is a bit more extreme of a pairing.
-It’s not the most obvious Golden Retriever mix.
+It’s not the most obvious Golden Retriever mix, this dog really does exist.
 Golden retrievers are big bundles of love, and Yorkshire Terriers are tiny, but bold.
+The result is anything in between.

-However, they are a bit easier to take care of than some other hybrids on this list.
-Sure, they’ll may shed a fair amount (Golden side), but they require less exercise and are more than happy to live indoors.
+They are a bit easier to take care of than some other hybrids on this list.
+They shed a fair amount if they inherit from the Golden side, but will require less exercise.
+In other words, they’re a much more chill and mellow Golden that’s happy to live indoors.

-Since Yorkies are pretty hypoallergenic, a Goldenshire can be a good choice for those who suffer from the bane that are pet allergies.
+Since Yorkies are fairly hypoallergenic, it’s possible the Goldenshire can be a good choice for those who suffer from the bane that are pet allergies.
+In most cases, they’ll shed less than a Golden Retriever but more than a Yorkshire terrier.

 Goldmatian Retrievers are so friendly and sociable that they might end up hogging the spotlight.
-With plenty of space and copious exercise, they’ll be a true joy in your life.
+In fact, they love being the center of attention.
+With plenty of space and copious exercise, the Goldmatian will be a true joy in your life.

 As a hybrid, you’ll not need to worry as much about the genetic diseases that Dalmatians can be prone to.
 Goldmations are more likely to be sturdier and healthier dogs, though regular vet checkups will still be important for your peace of mind.

-Their size will be medium to large, and their coat can be a magnificent array of blacks and whites, though not necessarily in the spotted pattern of a Dalmatian.
+Their size will be medium to large, and their coat can be a magnificent array of blacks and whites, but they won’t necessarily be in the spotted pattern of a Dalmatian.
+It’s also possible that some will just take the coat from the Golden side.

 Their coat can vary quite a bit though, and really just depends on which parent they take after more.
+We have seen more dogs inherit the curly coat texture from the terrier side though.
 But in any case, a fair amount of grooming will be needed.

 Get ready for sweetness overload!
-Both Beagles and Golden Retrievers are warm and even-tempered, and a mix between the two just compounds these positive traits.
+Both Beagles and Golden Retrievers are warm and even-tempered, so a mix between the two just compounds these positive traits.
+The Beago will be a wonderful choice for families, single owners and even seniors.

 Since a Beagle can come in so many different color combinations, there is no telling what color a Beago might be.
 Sure, they’ll take after their parents, but there are just so many possibilities: brown, tricolored, black, white, cream, red, and more.

 A Beago will excel as a family dog.
+In fact, that’s what they are meant to do.
 Their amiable nature makes them eager to please and ready for training from an early age.
+Though they can be stubborn (from the Beagle side), they’re fairly easy to train.

 RECOMMENDED: 30 Bizarre Beagle Mixes